The 20 Best Familial Adenomatous Polyposis Doctors Near Me in Baltimore, MD

 English, Vietnamese

-Loc Le is a Gastroenterologist in Baltimore, Maryland.
+Loc Le is a Gastroenterologist practicing medicine in Baltimore, Maryland.
 Dr. Le is rated as an Advanced provider by MediFind in the treatment of Familial Adenomatous Polyposis.
-His top areas of expertise are Gastroesophageal Reflux Disease (GERD), Irritable Bowel Syndrome (IBS), Barrett Esophagus, Colonoscopy, and Endoscopy.
+He is also highly rated in 25 other conditions, according to our data.
+His clinical expertise encompasses Gastroesophageal Reflux Disease (GERD), Irritable Bowel Syndrome (IBS), Barrett Esophagus, Colonoscopy, and Endoscopy.
+Dr. Le is board certified in American Board Of Internal Medicine.

 Advanced in Familial Adenomatous Polyposis